Visa Legislation in Singapore

 - - copy after the flight manifest.

 The applicant is also required to pay a visa application fee.
 Those coming for longer period of times are required to report to the Immigration and Checkpoints Authority in Singapore in order to obtain their passes.
+Visa exemptions can also be granted, for instance in the case of those who relocate to Singapore from US on a short-term basis.

 If you need help in obtaining a visa, please contact our Singapore lawyers.